“I just wondered…” Our frequently asked questions.

 Who are your ministers? ✝️

-Our current Vicar is the Reverend Nigel Richards but it takes many wonderful people to run our church so please refer to our who’s who page.
+Our church is current in an interregnum which means we are between Vicars – but don’t let that put you off!
+There are many wonderful people who help to run our church so please refer to our who’s who page.

 What kind of adult education/spiritual growth opportunities do you offer?

 We currently run separate men and women’s bible study plus a combined Bible study on Thursday morning.
 Additional courses including Alpha will run throughout the year.
 Please check our events pages for current availability.